-Copenhagen is effortlessly cool, culturally rich and the essence of Scandinavian chic.
-There is a lot to love here, to investigate and discover at your own pace, but in case you are in need of some inspiration I’ve put together my favorite 25 unique things to do in Copenhagen.
+Copenhagen is effortlessly cool, culturally rich, and the essence of Scandinavian chic.
+There is a lot to love here, to investigate and discover at your own pace, but in case you require some inspiration, I’ve put together my favorite 50 unique things to do in Copenhagen.
 Enjoy!

 Now we have that covered, let’s dive into this one-of-a-kind city and get inspired by all of the unique things to do in Copenhagen…